RIDICS/Loading-Visualization/README.md

 easiest is by id - `document.getElementById("id");`.

 The same applies on percentages but the `data-percentage` label has only two possible outcomes.
-When it contains `true`, percentages are shown, when it contains everything else or nothing, percentages are hidden.
+When it contains `true`, percentages are shown, when it contains anything else or nothing, percentages are hidden.

 ### Example usage